atmosphere

 Geological time

 One of the most difficult concepts to grasp is the idea of geological time.
 We are not aware of say an oak tree growing simply because this process happens on a different time scale from the one you operate in.
 When perhaps you discuss an event in history; say when Julius Caesar invaded Britain on August 26th 55 BC you could probably relate to this event.
-However if you were asked to describe the people and animals in Britain say 300 000 years ago or 1 million years ago or 100 million years ago then that would probably be much more difficult task.
+However if you were asked to describe the people and animals in Britain say 300 000 years ago or to describe what Earth was like 1 million years ago or 100 million years ago then that would probably be much more difficult task.
+This is simply because these changes and events which have happened on Earth have taken place over such vast timescales.

 One of the basic mistakes many students make is that they assume the Earth as it is today has always been like this, in reality nothing could be further from the truth.
 The plants and animals that were alive when the Earth was very young; for example when it was less than 1 billion years old and the plants and animals that are alive today are very different.
 One of the main reasons for this difference is that the atmosphere of the Earth has changed massively throughout its 4.6 billion year life span.